TreeHD/RBL-Checker/README.md

 This PHP script is an internal project to monitor a few of the popular RBL's (aka DNSBL's or DNS black lists) for our IP blocks.
 We have a /22 and a /21 that we process mail out of for our customers.
 Sometimes, this mail manages to land one of our IP's on a blacklist.
 I couldn't really justify paying for this service considering I have some conflicted feelings towards email spam blacklists, but that is outside the scope of this project.

 This script is quick and dirty and is not very elegant, but it does get the job done.
 The "$ip" array can handle a standard IPv4 address as well as a block in CIDR notation.
-If you don't know what either of these things are, you may want to reada few Wikipedia articles before attemtping to put this into use.
+If you don't know what either of these things are, you may want to read a few Wikipedia articles before attemtping to put this into use.

 The "$rbl" array is pre-filled with a handful of blacklists.
 (65 to be exact - way too many for the average mail sender) I suggest trimming this down to a few more targeted lists, such as the lists you find your IP's listed on most often.